 The default tax status of an LLC with one owner (called a member) to be taxed as a sole proprietorship.
 The default tax status of an LLC with more than one owner (member) is to be taxed as a partnership.

-For a sole proprietor/single member LLC, the tax for the business is calculated using Schedule C as part of the tax return, then the business net income is added to the owner's other income on the tax return.
-For a partner/multiple-member LLC owner, the partnership tax return is prepared on Form 1065, and the individual owner's part of the tax is calculated on Schedule K-1, and it's included on the owner's individual tax return.
+For a sole proprietor/single-member LLC, the tax for the business is calculated using Schedule C as part of the tax return, then the business net income is added to the owner's other income on the tax return.
+For a partner/multiple-member LLC owner, the partnership tax return is prepared on Form 1065, and the individual owner's part of the tax is calculated on Schedule K-1, and it's included in the owner's individual tax return.

 A corporation pays corporate taxes, and the owners of the corporation are considered to be employees if they work in the business (otherwise, they are considered shareholders).
 There are tax advantages and disadvantages of the LLC vs. a corporation that should be considered by business owners.

 Tax Advantages of the LLC

 Corporate owners may be subject to double taxation, while an LLC owner is not.
-Corporate owners have double taxation.
-The corporation pays taxes on corporate net income, and the corporate owners must pay tax on any dividend income they receive.
+Corporate owners have double taxation because the entity pays taxes on corporate net income, and the corporate owners must pay tax on any dividend income they receive.

 Tax Disadvantages of the LLC